pwntester/ysoserial.net/README.md

                         DataContractSerializer

 Available plugins:
-        ApplicationTrust (Generates XML payload for the ApplicationTrust class) DotNetNuke (Generates payload for DotNetNuke CVE-2017-9822)
+        altserialization (Generates payload for HttpStaticObjectsCollection or SessionStateItemCollection) ApplicationTrust (Generates XML payload for the ApplicationTrust class) Clipboard (Generates payload for DataObject and copy it into the clipboard - ready to be pasted in affected apps) DotNetNuke (Generates payload for DotNetNuke CVE-2017-9822)
-        altserialization (Generates payload for HttpStaticObjectsCollection or SessionStateItemCollection) Resx (Generates RESX files)
+        Resx (Generates RESX files)
-        SessionSecurityTokenHandler (Generates XML payload for the SessionSecurityTokenHandler class)
+        SessionSecurityTokenHandler (Generates XML payload for the SessionSecurityTokenHandler class) TransactionManagerReenlist (Generates payload for the TransactionManager.Reenlist method)

 Usage: ysoserial.exe [options]
 Options:
   -p, --plugin=VALUE         the plugin to be used